How to Trade Bitcoin - Step-by-Step Guide

 Have a risk management strategy, including stop-loss orders and limit-close orders among others.
 These will lock in profits or close positions if the trade goes against you.
 Beginners can see how these features work by using the demo accounts available on most platforms.
 When ready, start trading by placing your first trade on Bitcoin.

-There are numerous platforms that you could check out when looking to trade Bitcoin.
-Here we have listed the best brokers to use when trading Bitcoin in 2021.
+There are numerous platforms that you could check out when looking to trade BTC.
+Here we have listed the best brokers to use when trading Bitcoin in 2022.

 Bitcoin Trading Explained

 Bitcoin trading involves taking trade positions that speculate on the up and down movements in price.
 In the early days of crypto trading, traders purchased BTC and held onto it on exchanges or wallets to sell when prices increased.
 The expansion of the market via derivatives like CFDs, futures, and options provides more speculative opportunities as prices continue to rise and fall.

 Today broker platforms and derivatives exchanges account for a huge number of traders going for derivative products.